 Gestamp's score of 63 is higher than 77% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Gestamp reported total carbon emissions of approximately 10,758,910,000 kg CO2e, with Scope 1 emissions at about 175,755,000 kg CO2e and Scope 2 emissions at approximately 208,060,000 kg CO2e.
-The majority of their emissions, approximately 10,375,095,000 kg CO2e, fall under Scope 3, which includes categories such as purchased goods and services (about 8,001,135,000 kg CO2e) and end-of-life treatment of sold products (approximately 1,481,460,000 kg CO2e).
+In 2024, Gestamp reported total carbon emissions of approximately 10,758,910,000 kg CO2e, with Scope 1 emissions at about 175,755,000 kg CO2e, Scope 2 emissions at approximately 208,060,000 kg CO2e, and Scope 3 emissions reaching about 10,375,095,000 kg CO2e.
+This data reflects a slight increase from 2023, where total emissions were about 10,726,684,000 kg CO2e, with Scope 1 at approximately 198,281,000 kg CO2e, Scope 2 at about 295,928,000 kg CO2e, and Scope 3 at around 10,232,475,000 kg CO2e.
 Gestamp has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030 from a 2018 baseline.
-Additionally, they are targeting a 22% reduction in Scope 3 emissions from purchased goods and services and fuel and energy-related activities by the same year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to keep global warming well below 2°C. The company is also committed to achieving near-zero emissions for both Scope 1 and 2 by 2025, reflecting a strong commitment to climate action.
-This data is cascaded from their parent company, Gestamp Automoción, S.A., which oversees their sustainability initiatives and performance metrics.
+Additionally, the company targets a 22% reduction in Scope 3 emissions from purchased goods and services and fuel and energy-related activities by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. The company is also committed to achieving near-zero emissions for both Scope 1 and 2 by 2025, demonstrating a proactive approach to climate action.
+Gestamp's emissions data is cascaded from its parent company, Gestamp Automoción, S.A., ensuring comprehensive reporting and accountability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents